 Enrollment in Medicare Parts A and B is automatic.
-Their Medicare card will arrive in the mail three months before their birthday and coverage begins the first day of the month in which they turn 65.
+Their Medicare before their 65th birthday: card will arrive in the mail three months before their birthday and coverage begins the first day of the month in which they turn 65.